 E.g. IndieWeb.org uses IndieLogin.com to handle authenticating users which supports Web Sign-in, and

 Why not consume OpenID

-- install/maintain an OpenID consuming plug-in in your CMS (e.g. WordPress)
+- install/maintain an OpenID consuming plugin for your CMS (e.g. WordPress)

 - integrate big/complex OpenID libraries.
 E.g. OpenID PHP libraries are huge in number of files and quite complex to try to understand and use.
 Web sign-in, rel-me, OAuth libraries are all much smaller and simpler